opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 .. tip:: **To animate the model with inverse kinematics:**

-    1. Choose the Skeleton tool () and set the mode to Inverse Kinematics.
+    1. Choose the Skeleton tool (|skeleton|) and set the mode to Inverse Kinematics.

     2. Click any point of any model section and drag it to the desired position.